dotnet/docs/docs/framework/wcf/feature-details/denial-of-service.md

  Mitigation: Use only trusted code.
 That is, use only code that you have written and tested, or that comes from a trusted provider.
 Do not allow untrusted extensions of <xref:System.IdentityModel.Policy.IAuthorizationPolicy> to be plugged into your code without due consideration.
 This applies to all extensions used in a service implementation.
 WCF does not make any distinction between application code and foreign code that is plugged in using extensibility points.

 ## Kerberos Maximum Token Size May Need Resizing
  If a client belongs to a large number of groups (approximately 900, although the actual number varies depending on the groups), a problem may occur when a message header's block exceeds 64 kilobytes.
-In that case, you can increase the maximum Kerberos token size, as described in the Microsoft Support article "[Internet Explorer Kerberos authentication does not work because of an insufficient buffer connecting to IIS](https://support.microsoft.com/help/269643)."
+In that case, you can increase the maximum Kerberos token size.
 You may also need to increase the maximum WCF message size to accommodate the larger Kerberos token.

 ## Autoenrollment Results in Multiple Certificates with Same Subject Name for Machine
  *Autoenrollment* is the capability of Windows Server 2003 to automatically enroll users and computers for certificates.
 When a machine is on a domain with the feature enabled, an X.509 certificate with the intended purpose of client authentication is automatically created and inserted into the local computer's Personal certificates store whenever a new machine is joined to the network.
 However, autoenrollment uses the same subject name for all certificates it creates in the cache.